hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/GroupConfiguration.md

 ## Group Configuration

 This configuration is used to create multiple Hazelcast clusters.
+The cluster members (nodes) and clients having the same group configuration (i.e. same group name and password) forms a private cluster.

 Each cluster will have its own group and it will not interfere with other clusters.
-Sample configurations are shown below.
 The name of the element to configure cluster groups is `group`.

 The following are example configurations.